 The VMI Alumni Review is published quarterly to inform the alumni of the state and progress of the Institute and to provide an archival record of the success of her alumni.
-A mobile app is a more contempory way alumni network and share directory information.
+A mobile app is a more contemporary way for alumni to network and share directory information.